-When it comes to communication, you’ll find out that employees value dialogue and conversation.
+You’ll find out that employees value dialogue and conversation when it comes to communication.
 Sure, it takes more time than an email, but it’s much more efficient.
-It’s not strategic to arrive to every single presentation prepared to the brim – it will inhibit dialogue.
+It’s not strategic to arrive at every single presentation prepared to the brim – it will inhibit dialogue.
 Instead, try to initiate the conversation.

 You can be sure that people you talk to will share their ideas and objections readily – you can easily orchestrate such a conversation in a group of employees.
 This approach will help you to get people engaged in the process of communication – much more so than when facing yet another dull presentation.
-Feeling like they have a voice will change employees’ perspective and build acceptance for change.
+Feeling like they have a voice will change employees’ perspectives and build acceptance of the change.

 Make Sure Management Shows Support for Change

 Without management showing clear support for change, you won’t get far in your communication.
-It’s essential that executives demonstrate this support when you’re communicating and interacting with employees.
-This way workers can develop a certain level of comfort once they see that the change process is supported by all the management.
+It’s essential that executives demonstrate this support when they’re communicating and interacting with employees.
+This way, workers can develop a certain level of comfort once they see that all the management supports the change process.

 When leadership commitment is challenged, the process of change becomes stagnant – employees won’t be driving it because they feel as if their time and effort were poorly valued.